Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 - tpl:
   - If argument is literal or from default `values.yaml` and parses as template → analyze it recursively.
   - If argument can be overridden by user → mark as dynamic; warn (error in `--strict`).
+- Root `.Values` usage:
+  - If templates reference bare `.Values` (or `$ .Values`) treat usage as dynamic.
+Suppress “defined-but-not-used” claims unless `--strict` and dynamic accesses are fully resolved.

 ## Variable & Scope Handling
 - Maintain a stack of scopes.
 Push on entering `If/With/Range` bodies and `define` bodies.